 The fourth and newest type of barcode reader currently available are camera based readers that use a small video camera to capture an image of a barcode.
 The reader then uses sophisticated digital image processing techniques to decode the barcode.
 Video cameras use the same CCD technology as in a CCD barcode reader except that instead of having a single row of sensors, a video camera has hundreds of rows of sensors arranged in a two dimensional array so that they can generate an image.

 All application programs support barcode reading as long as you have the right equipment.
-Barcode readers are available with two types of output - either "keyboard wedge" output or RS232 output.
+Barcode readers are available with three types of output – either “keyboard wedge” output, RS232 output or USB output.
 The barcode readers with keyboard wedge output plug directly into the keyboard port on your PC and they also provide a pigtail connector so that you can plug in your keyboard at the same time.
+If they connect to a USB port then the barcode scanner will typically appear to Windows as a second keyboard although they can also appear as a RS232 COM port in some cases.
 When you scan a barcode with the keyboard wedge barcode reader, the data goes into the computer just as if it were typed in on the keyboard.
 This makes it extremely easy to interface the barcode reader to any application that is written to accept keyboard data.

 The keyboard wedge interface is extremely simple however it has a few drawbacks.
 If you swipe a barcode, the cursor has to be in the correct input field in the correct application otherwise you end up reading barcode data into whatever application has the focus.
 This can cause all sorts of potential problems as you can imagine.
 The keyboard output also is limited in that you cannot modify the data in any way before sending it into the program that is to receive the data.
 For example, if you needed to parse a barcode message into multiple pieces or remove some of a barcode message or add in a date or time stamp you would not be able to with a normal keyboard wedge reader.

-The other possible output option is to get a barcode reader with an RS232 or "Serial" interface.
-With these types of barcode readers, you connect the reader to an available serial port on the back of your PC.
-You would then need a program called a "Software Wedge" to take the data from the barcode reader and feed it to the application where you want the data to go.
+The other possible output option is to get a barcode reader with an RS232 or “Serial” interface or a reader that connects to a USB port but appears to Windows as a RS232 port.
+With these types of barcode readers, you connect the reader to an available serial port or a USB port on the back of your PC.
+You would then use a program like our WinWedge software to take the data from the barcode reader and feed it to the application where you want the data to go.
 The disadvantage to this approach is that it is a little more complex however you gain much more control over how and where your data ends up when you read a barcode.